r-crosswords/aotw/exolve-README.md

 - **`hide-inferred-numbers`** If this option is specified, then the software does not display any clue numbers that were automatically inferred.
 Setters using non-numeric clue labels may want to specify this option.
+- **`ignore-unclued`** If this option is specified, then any generated warnings about missing clues are suppressed.
+- **`ignore-enum-mismatch`** If this option is specified, then any generated warnings about enum-mismatches are suppressed.
 - **`clues-panel-lines:<N>`** Limit the across/down/nodir clues boxes to
   a maximum of about N lines of text, adding scrollbars if needed.
 Also implicitly turns on the `clues-at-right-in-two-columns` option.